 With over 15 years of winemaking experience, Eddie has worked with some of the most influential wineries in the New and Old World including the likes of Vietti, Mas de Daumas Gassac, Giant Steps, Deep Woods Estate and Silver Heights.
 In 2010, the young winemaker took his first step as a young entrepreneur, creating his Australian wine brand, Eddie McDougall Wines.
 2018 brought on new and exciting challenges for Eddie as a winemaker as his business acquired a wine estate by the name of Gladstone Vineyard, located in the Wairarapa, New Zealand.
 Gladstone Vineyard is one of the country’s most established producers of Pinot Noir which dates back to 1986.
 When not spending time hanging out with his lovely wife Freddie and sons Hugo and Benji, Eddie is madly obsessed by all things related to rugby union.

-Jacqui McRae is a Senior Research Scientist at the Australian Wine Research Institute (AWRI) and has been unravelling the chemical complexities of wine texture and clarity for over a decade.
-She passionate about science communication and is actively involved with the Australian Science Communicators, Wine Communicators of Australia and Pint of Science, Adelaide, and has conducted several successful events to promote wine science research to the broader community.
+Jacqui is a Research Manager for the Graphene Research Hub at the University of Adelaide where she is actively involved in managing projects, communications and outreach for the research team.
+Prior to this, she achieved 10 years research experience at the Australian Wine Research Institute where she investigated the chemical complexities of wine texture and clarity and was awarded the Australian Women in Wine Researcher of the Year award in 2018.
+Jacqui is passionate about science communication and is actively involved with the Australian Science Communicators, Wine Communicators of Australia and Pint of Science, Adelaide, and has conducted several successful events to promote wine science research to the broader community.
+She also instigated and coordinated the successful Artist in Residence program at AWRI.
 Jacqui believes that effective communication is the key to bringing research outcomes to real world applications and is committed to engaging communities in science using interdisciplinary approaches such as science-art research collaborations.
-She is a keen explorer of the world’s wild places and a novice fiction writer.
+She is also a keen explorer of the world’s wild places and a novice fiction writer.

 Eugene Mlynczyk’s love of wine began in California while studying at Stanford University, where he earned his BA in Painting and Drawing (and later his MFA in Painting at Indiana University).
 Eugene’s interest in wine grew further after his return home to Toronto, Canada, inspired by the emerging local Niagara region.
 Eugene started studying wine in earnest in the late 1990s and launched a new career in the wine trade in 2001 while he was also completing his WSET Diploma with Honours.
 Eugene’s work role is National Sales Manager for the Principle Fine Wines team at Arterra Wines Canada, where he oversees four team members selling a global range of Luxury Wines across the country.
 With the support of many, Eugene became a Master of Wine in 2015, and is currently one of only six MWs in Canada.
 Eugene was presented with the Robert Mondavi Winery Award for the most outstanding performance across all the theory papers.
 His Research Paper topic was on local VQA Sparkling Wines, mirroring one of his specific wine passions.
 When not tasting and talking about wine, Eugene focuses on family activities, and can often be found running in the woods competing in his favourite sport, orienteering.